BrendaMichelle/javascript-scope-hoisting/README.md

 1. Explain what *scope* is
 2. Describe the difference between *global scope* vs *function scope* vs *block scope*
 3. Demonstrate understanding of the difference between *var*, *let*, & *const*
-4. Explain what *hoisting* is

 ## What is [Scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope)?

-Scope refers to the accessibility of a variable from certain contexts in your code.
+Scope refers to the accessibility of a variable from certain locations in your code.
 If a variable or another expression is not in the "current scope", then it means that we cannot use that variable or expression.
 If we try to use a variable that is not in the current scope, then we will get an error or unexpected/unintended behavior.
 Not good!
 We can avoid a lot of debugging headaches if we understand scope!

 We have three different types of scope - global scope, function scope, and block scope.
 We can compare [scope to levels of government](https://blog.codeanalogies.com/2017/11/22/how-javascript-variable-scoping-is-just-like-multiple-levels-of-government/).
-There are laws that apply all over the world and laws that apply only to certain locations just like in scope, we have variables that are accessible everywhere and other variable that are only accessible in certain contexts.
+There are laws that apply all over the world and laws that apply only to certain locations just like in scope, we have variables that are accessible everywhere and other variable that are only accessible in certain functions or blocks.

 For example, we have human rights laws created by the United Nations and those laws apply all over the world (global scope).
 Then each nation may have its own set of laws.
 For example, the US legal drinking age is 21 and this law applies only to the US and not to other countries (function scope).
 Then, we have states and each state may have their own laws.
 For example, the state of New York does not permit establishments to allow patrons to "B.Y.O.B." if the establishment does not have a license or permit to sell alcoholic beverages.
 This law applies to NY, but not necessarily to another state or nation.